sclasen/heroku.scala/docs/structure.md

 * There are base abstractions defined in `api/src/main/scala`
 * at compile time, the first code generator kicks in: `ModelBoilerplateGen`
-* based on schema.json and the base abstractions, code is generated for Api and compiled
+* based on `schema.json` and the base abstractions, code is generated for the Api and compiled
 * once the api module is compiled, the second set of generators kicks in: `SprayJsonBoilerplateGen`
-* this reflects all the types present in `ApiRequestJson` and `ApiResponseJson` (previously generated) and generates Json serializers and deserialisers for all required types
+* this reflects all the types present in `ApiRequestJson` and `ApiResponseJson` (previously generated) and generates Json serializers and deserializers for all required types

 ### test code